 What is whole life insurance?

 Whole life insurance, on the other hand, insures you for life.
-Typically, you pay premiums for your whole life insurance for a limited term (say for 20 years) and then enjoy the coverage for as long as you live.
+For some whole life plans, you pay premiums for your whole life insurance for a limited term (say for 20 years) and then enjoy the coverage for as long as you live.

 Unlike term life insurance, whole life insurance policies have surrender value or cash value.
 You have the option to surrender your life insurance policy and cash it out at a later stage in life.

-However, because of its dual function, whole life insurance tends to be a lot more expensive than term life.
-Your premiums go into your insurance coverage and into investments to build up cash value.
+However, because of its dual function, whole life insurance tends to be more expensive than term life.
+Your premiums go into your insurance coverage and build up cash value.

 Pros of whole life insurance: